Sakath: Plot

 Balu is a youngster who aspires to be singer like S. P. Balasubrahmanyam joins a reality show named A andhre Anthyakshari where he pretends to be a visually impaired man due to his friend Sadhu's advice.
 Balu has a crush on the show's anchor Mayuri where he gets selected for the show.

 Slowly, Balu starts to fall for Mayuri, However, he intentionally loses to another blind man, whose mother wanted the prize money for his operation.
 This earns Mayuri and everyone's respect.
 Life turns topsy-turvy for Balu as he witness a murder of a social activist named Sadashivaraya whose death made it look like a car accident.
 Balu, who witnessed doesn't budge and pretends to be blind.
-Balu tries to impress Mayuri by shifting next to her house and learns that she is Sadashivaraya's relative where he also finds that Sadashivaraya's murder suspect is corporater Praveen Mahabala.
+Balu tries to impress Mayuri by shifting next to her house and learns that she is Sadashivaraya's relative where he also finds that Sadashivaraya's murder suspect is corporator Praveen Mahabala.
 A courtroom drama ensues between Balu, who is supported by public prosecutor Vittal Rao and Praveen Mahabala, who is supported by prosecutor Chalapathi.

 Meanwhile, Balu learns that Mayuri is actually engaged to Sadashivaraya's son Dhanraj where he decide not to fight the case, Mayuri takes Balu to Drishti school for blind founded by Sadashivaraya and gets him a job of a music teacher.
 Initially hesitant, Balu teaches the students only to grow affectionate towards them and becomes a favourite of the students.
 He decide to fight for the school and slowly bonds with a blind teacher named Nakshatra and falls for her.
 Balu tries to help her regain her eyesight, but her cornea has been damaged since birth, due to which she cannot regain her eyesight.
 Praveen Mahabala, Chalapathi and Raghuram deducing that Balu might be faking his blindness, decide to spy on him which turns out to be true.
 They plan to blind him forever and takes the help of Giri, (The director of A andhre Anthyakshari) who has a grudge against Balu.
 Giri gives Balu an eyedrops which he later puts on the eyes of a hesitant Balu, due to which Balu loses his eyesight.